Iberian Union: Continuity in the administrative system

 And also, there were Councils of territorial character, which functions specialized in a concrete territorial space, the Council of Castile, Council of Aragon, Council of Navarre, Council of Italy, Council of the Indies, Council of Flanders, and the Council of Portugal.
 The Council of Portugal, established in 1582, was integrated with a president and six (later four) counselors, and it was abolished at the end of the war in 1668, when Charles II of Spain gave up his title as king of Portugal.
 The function of the Council consisted in representing the Cortes of the Crown of Portugal for matters of justice and the economy.
 Any decision of the king concerning his kingdom had to be consulted with the council before being transmitted to the chancellery of Lisbon and to the concerned courts.
 The Council of Portugal was briefly replaced twice: in 1619, with the presence of the king in Lisbon, and between 1639 and 1658, when it was replaced by the Junta of Portugal.
 From the Restoration, the Council continued existing, since Philip IV had not recognized the independence of Portugal, and continued administering those Portuguese faithful to the Spanish monarch, and the government of Ceuta.

-Relating to the particular government of the Kingdom of Portugal itself.
-During the union of the Kingdom of Portugal to the Spanish monarchy, the Spanish Hasburgs on the whole respected the pledges made at Thomar in 1581 to allow considerable Portuguese autonomy and to respect the territories of its empire.
+Relating to the particular government of the Kingdom of Portugal itself: during the union of the Kingdom of Portugal to the Spanish monarchy, the Spanish Habsburgs on the whole respected the pledges made at Thomar in 1581 to allow considerable Portuguese autonomy and to respect the territories of its empire.
 Public offices were reserved for Portuguese subjects at home and overseas.
 The king was represented at Lisbon sometimes by a governor and sometimes by a viceroy.
 So, Spain left the administration of Portugal and its empire largely to the Portuguese themselves, under general supervision from Madrid channeled through the viceroy in Lisbon.
 Important matters, however, were referred to Madrid, where they came before the Council of Portugal.
 In the Kingdom of Portugal, the polysynodial system was reinforced: